Q: What are the symptoms of the flu?

 - Use good respiratory etiquette: Cough or sneeze into a tissue or into the crook of your arm or shoulder to minimize spread of the virus.

 - Get vaccinated for the flu, especially if you are at risk.
-"Free" Flu Shots will be given by the Wilkes-Barre Department of Health ON CAMPUS every October during the annual Health Fair.
+"Free" Flu Shots are given by the Wilkes-Barre City Department of Health ON CAMPUS every October during the annual Health Fair.
 They can also be obtained at most pharmacies and the cost is generally covered by health insurance.

 - Frequently clean surfaces in your residence hall room or apartment.
 This includes doorknobs, refrigerator handles, counters and computer keyboards.
 Disinfecting wipes are especially good for this.

 Q: Is there medication for the flu and how can I get medication for the flu?

 A: We are able to provide prescriptions for Tamiflu when indicated.
 This medication does not cure the flu but can reduce it's duration and the severity of symptoms.
 Students should visit the Student Health Center for evaluation when they are ill, or contact the health center for advice.
 Prescriptions can also be obtained from your personal physician.